MRFaria/epics-substitution/README.md

 ## Installation
 Copy the epics-substitution elisp files into your .emacs.d directory, which should be created when emacs is first run.

-epics-substitution requires a recent version of org-mode, the API between the version of org-mode that comes pre-installed with emacs is incompatable with more recent versions of org-mode, and some functions of substitution-mode don't work with the emacs stock org-mode version.
+epics-substitution requires a recent version of org-mode, the API between the version of org-mode that comes pre-installed with emacs is incompatable with more recent versions of org-mode, and SOME functions of substitution-mode don't work with the emacs stock org-mode version.
+As far as I know, only substitution-convert-table (used to convert between epics-substitution-tables and org-tables) fails.

 In your ~/.emacs.d/init.el file add the following: